Vyttila Mobility Hub: Kochi Water Metro

-Vyttila Mobility Hub is connected to Kochi Water Metro.Ferry terminal is on the east side of the mobility hub.
+Vyttila Mobility Hub is connected to Kochi Water Metro.
+Vyttila water metro station is on the east side of the mobility hub.
 It is located by Kaniyampuzha river.
 It is a 76 metres walk to the ferry terminal by Vyttila Boat Jetty Walkway.

-Kochi Metro Rail Limited has also launched boat services between Vyttila and Kakkanad as "City Water Bus" recently.
-The service is expected to be extended to more areas like Thevara soon.

 Future

 The project is estimated to cost around 121 crore and will be implemented in two phases.
 The project will have facilities for parking 175 buses, 2,000 to 6,000 cars, and 2,000 to 10,000 two-wheelers.
-Three boat jettys and green zone would also be set up on the eastern side of the hub.
+Three boat jetties and green zone would also be set up on the eastern side of the hub.
 An air-conditioned tube too has been planned, to connect the terminal to the western side of Vytilla junction.
 Passengers can easily get down at the bus terminal at the hub and use the Mass Transit System like the inter-city bus, auto, ferry, taxi or metro train to enter the city.
 It has the potential to host a worldclass mega shopping mall, food courts, cultural centre and health club, a hotel and a 50m swimming pool in a total built-up area of 150,000 sq m.